Pickle the Sourpuss Reindeer

 Then lied to her parents to protect herself.

-At a birthday party she bit into balloons.
+At a birthday party, Pickle bit into the balloons.

 Chocolate ice cream flew in everyone’s face.

 During a game of pin-the-tail on the donkey,